inverb/Generative-Flow-Network-project/README.md

-    ├── docs/                   # notebooks with project reports ├── models/                 # links to best models and their training logs ├── scripts/                # scripts used for training and evaluation ├── src/               	    # source code of the training and models └── main.py                 # main file to execute training
+    ├── docs/                   # notebooks with project reports ├── models/                 # links to best models and their training logs ├── scripts/                # scripts used for training and evaluation └── src/                    # source code of the training and models

 ## Models